preciousakams/ruby-group-project/README.md

 * Click on the numbers representing your options and follow the command prompt
 ***
 ##  unit testing
-* Run tests by clicking rspec spec
+* Run tests using rspec spec
 ***
 ### Prerequisites
 > Ruby